-Frogs are typically distinguished by their webbed feet and eyes sticking out.
-These are creatures that can jump a certain height as a defense mechanism and also to catch their prey.
-There long legs that extend to provide them a spring like or lever like form, provide them a large height.
+We can distinguish frogs by their webbed feet and eyes sticking out.
+These are creatures that can jump a certain height as a defence mechanism and also catch their prey.
+There long legs that extend to provide them with a spring-like or lever like form, provide them with a large height.

-Frogs are found in numerous quantities at swamps or near a water body since their permeable skin allows them to remain near water.
-Frogs are popular for making a distinguishing call, which increases against the dark of the night or during their mating season.
-Frogs lay their eggs in the water body, where the eggs develop according to the birth cycle to give out tadpoles that cannot live on dry land till they reach a certain maturity.
+Frogs can be seen in numerous quantities at swamps or near a water body since their permeable skin allows them to remain near water.
+They are popular for making a distinguishing call, which increases against the dark of the night or during their mating season.
+Further, looking at their reproduction, they lay eggs in the water body, where the eggs develop into tadpoles.
+The tadpoles live in the waterbody until maturation as they cannot live on dry land until they reach a certain maturity.

-Toads and frogs have been confused for time immemorial.
 Toads are amphibians with a scaled texture much like a snake’s.
-They are generally brown in color and present in abundance in dry areas.
-This texture and color provides toads with a camouflage to remain safe in the dry areas.
+They are generally brown in colour and present in abundance in dry areas.
+Thus, this texture and colour provide toads the camouflage to remain safe in the dry areas.
 These are for protection against a predator or when the toads have to catch their prey.

-Toads have, long elongated legs like its twin, which allows him to cover heights and travel distances.
-Toads have eyes that do not protrude out as the frog’s does.
-Some toads are also poisonous.
+Moreover, toads have elongated legs that provide the ability for them to cover heights and travel distances.
+Furthermore, the toads have eyes that do not protrude out as the frogs do.
+Also, some toads are poisonous.

-There is no easy way to tell apart the frogs from the toads or the toads from the frogs.
+There is no easy way to tell the difference between frogs and toads.
 However, experts tell that the distinction lies in the texture of the skin.
-Where frogs are said to have a smooth covering, toads have leather like texture.
-This is one reason that when a frog is taken out of water and touched, because the water glides on the skin, the feeling is generally slimy.
-Though both have long legs, compared to the frogs’, the toads have shorter legs which are more muscular than being called stubby.
-Another important difference lies in the eye region.
-Where a frog has protruding eye sockets, a toad has eyes which do not protrude out as much.
+Where frogs are said to have a smooth covering, the toads have a leather-like texture.
+This is one reason that when a frog is taken out of the water and touched because the water glides on the skin, the feeling is generally slimy.
+Though both have long legs, compared to the frogs’, the toads have shorter legs that are more muscular than being called stubby.
+Another important difference between frogs and toads lies in the eye region.
+Where a frog has protruding eye sockets, a toad has eyes that do not protrude out as much.

 For a layman, the distinction will still remain a problem as the two have more characteristics in common than their differences.
 It is important to note that if a ”frog-like” amphibian is present in a dry area, it is most likely that it is a toad.
-The regions that the two cover are also a difference between the two.
+Another difference between frogs and toads is the regions that the two cover.